-Step 1: Please review the guidelines and instructions handout below for complete details.
-This document provides a comprehensive overview of our funding processes for the year.
+Step 1: Please review the guidelines and instructions handout below.

 Step 2: Complete the Letter of Inquiry (two-page maximum) on your organization’s official letterhead and submit to this email address Public-Affairs-Community-Benefits@kp.org.
-Submit your Letter of Inquiry (LOI) by the designated deadline; May 21 at 5pm (Violence Prevention Mini-Grants) or June 30 at 5pm (Healthy Eating Active Living Mini-Grants)
+Submit your Letter of Inquiry (LOI) by Friday, April 3rd, 5pm.

 For questions regarding the grant process please contact Glenda Monterroza, Community Benefit Specialist at Public-Affairs-Community-Benefits@kp.org or 510-752-6122.

 The Kaiser Permanente East Bay Public Affairs department will consider sponsorship requests for local community activities and civic events, under the Community Relations or Community Benefit programs.

 Types of requests that will be accepted for consideration include but are not limited to: